anaramirli/predict-soccer-ball-location/src/README.md

-This markdown gives a brief intro into the "scr" structure.
+This markdown gives a brief intro to the contents of "scr" folder.

 Directories:
 * **classes**: contains main classes and models